Changing Your Bin Size

 Of course, these are just examples and your decision may change with other factors.
 For example, you’ll need a larger organic (green-lid) bin if you have a large garden and regularly need to dispose of prunings and lawn clippings.

 You can downsize your bin for free during May each year.
+Note that we only downsize bins in May.

 Apply to replace or add a bin service(DOCX, 48KB)